 This PhD Degree handbook was originally developed by Dr. Ian Flood, Professor of Construction Management, to support your success and timely graduation.
 Therefore, use this handbook as a quick-reference guide.
-Feel free to contact Mr. Joseph Carroll, Rinker School Graduate Admissions Officer or me if you have questions.
+Feel free to contact Mr. Joseph Carroll, Rinker School Graduate Admissions Officer, or me if you have questions.

 With clear goals, you are about to see a forward momentum in your career trajectory.
-Graduate and become a proud Rinker alumni, come back and share your insights with students, and make an impact!
+Graduate and become one of the proud Rinker School alumni, come back and share your insights with students, and make an impact!